tearust/gluon-app/readme.md

 # GLUON
-As part of the TEA-Rust project, the end goal of Gluon is to serve as a replacement for traditional hardware crypto wallets.
+As part of the TEA project, the end goal of Gluon is to serve as a replacement for traditional hardware crypto wallets.
 GLUON pertains to the category: Trust-as-a-Service, relying on distributed storage and execution in TEA nodes to elevate security.

 For further details please refer to [gluon-docs](https://github.com/tearust/gluon-docs/tree/master/Blog_and_Vlog)